fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 # Alternative Designs
 [alternative-designs]: #alternative-designs

-We chose not to support `do!` (or `anddo!`) in place of a `let! _ = ...` or `and! _ = ...`, since `do!` implies side-effects and hence sequencing in a way that applicatives explicitly aim to avoid (see the parallelism example earlier).
+We chose not to support `do!` or `anddo!` in place of a `let! _ = ...` or `and! _ = ...` (respectively), since `do!` implies side-effects and hence sequencing in a way that applicatives explicitly aim to avoid (see the parallelism example earlier).
 These keywords and their corresponding translations could be introduced in a later addition to the language, if the community's position changed on the matter.

 [Tomas Petricek's Joinads](http://tomasp.net/blog/fsharp-variations-joinads.aspx/) offered a superset of the features proposed here, but was [rejected](https://github.com/fsharp/fslang-suggestions/issues/172) due to its complexity.
 This RFC is of much smaller scope, so should be a much less risky change.